 Roughly half of respondents said DE&I was an important attribute when selecting event providers.
 Finding an effective event partner who can help either communicate DE&I policies or offer an in-person or digital engagement platform that meets international WCAG 2.0 AA accessibility standards to reach more diverse audiences can help.

-As part of Encore, Concise works to keep the pulse on the meeting and event industry.
+As part of Encore, Concise event management services works to keep the pulse on the meeting and event industry.
 The key findings and data on event planning industry trends from our quarterly Planner Pulse Report help to inform how we tailor client experiences and offer the right solutions.

 Speak to the team for a quick discovery call to discuss your challenges and explore your event requirements – we’ll bring the solutions.